 While online diploma programs in computer applications are not commonly available, students who enjoy math, analysis, critical thinking and technology may consider enrolling in an online computer applications certificate program.
 These certificate programs can be completed entirely through distance learning and are designed for entry-level students seeking training in basic computer software programs and applications.
 The programs often include around six courses and can be completed in less than a year.
+Depending on the class, students in these programs may need to get access to specific software prior to enrollment.

 Some common computer applications courses offered online include: